Teaching TV Editing

 Scripting a Production

-This is the exercise that I found keeps a large class busy with limited equipment.
+This is the exercise to keep a large class busy with limited equipment.

 1. Student opens door and